StenlyTU/LFCS-official/stuff/OperationofRunningSystems.md

   * *enforcing*: Actions contrary to the policy are blocked and a corresponding event is logged in the audit log
   * *permissive*: Actions contrary to the policy are only logged in the audit log: `/var/log/audit/audit.log`
   * *disabled*: The SELinux is disabled entirely
   * The status can be configured in file `/etc/sysconfig/selinux` which is symlink to `/etc/selinux/config`.
-Changes to this file will be read only after reboot
+Changes to this file will be read only after reboot.
-  * When state is set to *enforcing* can be switched to *permissive* and vice versa without reboot system.
+  * The state can be changed from *enforcing* to *permissive* and vice versa without system reboot.
   * When the state is set to disable the only way to re-enable SELinux is to change `/etc/sysconfig/selinux` and reboot.
   * In case if you want to disable SELinux.
 Change SELINUX=enforcing to SELINUX=disabled and reboot.
 But you don't want to do that, system need to be secured.